RasaHQ/rasa-demo/README.md

 # killer-demo
+:tiger: how a dope bot built with Rasa can look like

 ## Introduction
 This is a demo of how a bot built with Rasa can look like.
 The purspose of this repo is to help you to build a dope bot with Rasa.